LL.M. Programs FAQs

 If offered admission to the program, you must provide evidence of financial support for all of the associated expenses.
 That includes tuition and fees ($56,600), required insurance and estimated book expenses ($4,100), and living costs for one year (estimated at an additional $15,500 for one person in modest student accommodations) for a total of $76,200.

 No. The LL.M. program is a two-semester course, with a fall start only.
 All students are expected to complete the required 24 credits within one academic year.

 The Business Law Concentration is an option for students earning the LL.M. degree.
 The LL.M. with Business Law Concentration requires that you take 15 credits of business law courses.
 You must earn a 3.0 grade (B) in each of the business law classes to earn the certificate.
-You will still earn the LL.M. in American Law degree, if you do not meet the grade requirements for business law courses.
+You will still earn the LL.M. degree if you do not meet the grade requirements for business law courses.

-The Business Law LL.M. is a separate degree from the LL.M. in American Law.
+The Business Law LL.M. is a separate degree from the general LL.M.
 Students must specifically apply for the Business Law LL.M. during the application process.
 A student may not switch to the Business Law LL.M. program after being accepted to the LL.M. program.
 The Business Law LL.M. requires 17 credits of business law courses and in order to earn the degree, a 2.0 overall grade average must be maintained.